Redwood Valley Railway: History

+The railway's 10-year lease with the East Bay Regional Park District expired in 2019, and Thomsen and the district have not been able to agree on terms for a long-term lease.
+The railway does not receive any financial contribution from the district, and operations, maintenance, landscaping, and fire hazard abatement are paid for with private funds.
+She told SFGate in October 2025 that the lease dispute is preventing the railway from getting county permits to make capital improvements to the site, and said that "with no legal protection, we may have to pick up everything and leave".
+A statement by the district called the Redwood Valley Railway "a cherished and valued resource".

 Operations

-Rides last approximately 12 minutes.
-As of January 2023, a ticket for anyone 2 or older (adults and children) costs $4.00.
-Young kids under 2 ride free.
-A five-ride ticket costs $16.
+Rides last approximately 12-15 minutes along the 1.25 mile track.
+As of October 2024, a ticket for adults and children over 2 are $4, or $16 for five rides.
+Dogs are allowed on the train but are required to be on a leash at all times.

 Schedule

-The Redwood Valley Railway operates Saturday and Sunday from 11 am to 6 pm year-round (11am to sundown in winter - weather permitting).
+The Redwood Valley Railway (RVRy) operates Saturday and Sunday from 11am to 6pm year-round (11am to sundown in winter - weather permitting).

-During the summer (from mid June to Labor Day) the railway operates 7 days a week from 11 am to 5 pm weekdays and 11 am to 6 pm weekends.
+During the summer (from mid June to Labor Day) the railway operates 7 days a week from 11am to 5pm weekdays and 11am to 6pm weekends.

 Special events

 The first full weekend in June is the Anniversary Meet, which is open to the public from 11am to 6pm.
 Most of the RVRy's locomotives are under steam, and often visiting locomotives and rolling stock appear for the occasion.

-RVRy celebrates "Winterfest", usually during the first and second weekends of December.
-During this time, the railway opens at its normal hours but closes after dark at 7pm.
-Guests experience the magic of the winter forest after dark complete with Father Solstice on his own train, illuminated themed areas of the railroad pertaining to the stages of water and a warm, holiday atmosphere.
-Ticket prices are the same as normal operating days.
+RVRy celebrates "Winterfest" during the first and second weekends of December, where the railway stays open until 7pm and "Father Solstice", with his green suit and puffy white beard, rides along.

 Rolling stock

 Locomotives

 The railroad has four 15-inch scale steam locomotives, designed by Erich Thomsen and built on location by the railroad's Redwood Valley Shops.
-Each is designed for service on the RVRy and while they are not based on any full-size prototypes, they share many details with engines built by the Baldwin Locomotive Works built between 1875 and 1910 In addition, RVRy owns a single diesel-hydraulic locomotive, number 2, which only is used for work trains.
+Each is designed for service on the RVRy and while they are not based on any full-size prototypes, they share many details with engines built by the Baldwin Locomotive Works built between 1875 and 1910.
+They hold about 150 gallons of water and make 10 trips.
+In addition, RVRy owns a single diesel-hydraulic locomotive, number 2, which only is used for work trains.